Skip to main content

 Wrapping methods

 Although integer overflow is expected to error, some use-cases rely on wrapping.
-For these use-cases, the standard library provides wrapping variants of certain common operations:
+For these use-cases, the standard library provides wrapping variants of certain common operations via Wrapping traits in std::ops

 Example of how it is used: